MollyMaclachlan/smooth_progress/README.md

-# simple-progress
+# smooth-progress

-A very simple progress bar made primarily for my own personal use.
+A simple progress bar made primarily for my own personal use.
 Was made out of a combination of necessity and being so lazy that I overflowed into being productive and instead of searching for a library that suited my needs, I wrote my own.

 ## Installation

-simple-progress can be installed through pip.
-Either download the latest release from Codeberg/GitHub, or do `pip install simple-progress` to install from PyPi.
+smooth-progress can be installed through pip.
+Either download the latest release from Codeberg/GitHub, or do `pip install smooth-progress` to install from PyPi.
 For the latest commits, check the `dev` branches on the repositories.

-simple-progress was written in Python 3.9, but should work with Python 3.5 and up.
+smooth-progress was written in Python 3.9, but should work with Python 3.5 and up.
 A minimum of 3.5 is required due to the project's use of type hinting, which was introduced in that version.

 ## Usage

-Usage of simple-progress is, as it should be, quite simple.
+Usage of smooth-progress is, as it should be, quite simple.

 The driving force of this module is the concept of "mutability", e.g., the openness of the progress bar to change.
 When the progress bar is mutable, or "open", it can be changed.
 When it is "closed" it cannot be changed, and will simply display its last state.